-You can find several types of knitting machines that range from a simple spool or certain board templates having no moving parts at all to highly complex mechanisms that may be electronically controlled.
+You can find several types of textile machinery that range from a simple spool or certain board templates having no moving parts at all to highly complex mechanisms that may be electronically controlled.

 All, these machines are used for producing different types of knitted fabrics, which can be either flat or tubular, with varying degrees of complexity.